jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 Author: Pete Muir
 Level: Beginner
 Technologies: H2
-Summary: The `h2-console` quickstart demonstrates how to use the H2 Console that is bundled with and build specifically for JBoss EAP.
+Summary: The `h2-console` quickstart demonstrates how to use the H2 Console that is bundled with and built specifically for JBoss EAP.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>